The Power of Fynia in Action: Jane's Case

 Jane has a $100,000 home loan with a 15% annual interest rate, a 30-year term, and a monthly payment of $1,264.
-At Fynia, we help Jane optimize her payments, maximizing savings on interest and shortening her repayment period.
+Fynia compares better payment paths so she can reduce interest and shorten the payoff timeline without guessing.

 Note: The following examples use January 2025 as a reference start date.
 Your analysis will use the specific date you enter.